alamantica/pingbeast/README.md

 # pingbeast
-Automatically checks the most popular DNS resolvers for the best metrics and changes to the best one Designed for Ubuntu Linux
+Automatically checks the most popular DNS resolvers for the best metrics.

+Designed for Ubuntu Linux